 The first of the year brings early spring lambs and calves.
 During the snowy months of January and February, many hours will be spent in the barn tending to the newborn lambs and anticipating which will be the best ewe for the summer show season.
-Vegetable and flower seeds are selected and purchased for the spring planting and preparations begin in the greenhouse and high tunnels.
+Vegetable and flower seeds are selected in preparation for the upcoming growing season.

-As the weather warms and the grass begins to grow, our high tunnels and greenhouse are full of activities with planting and watering.
-Fresh greens, such as Swiss chard, kale, and spinach, will be ready to be picked and sold.
+As the weather warms and the grass begins to grow, greenhouse is full of activities with planting and watering.
+Our greenhouse table rentals will be full of vegetables and flowers for our local families to enjoy at home come summer.
 Spring lambs will be frolicking in the fresh green pastures as the spring peepers begin to sing.
+Newly hatched chicks will arrive, and spring piglets will start growing on the farm.

 In the heat of the summer, most days are spent in the hay fields stacking wagons with hay that will be stored for winter feeding.
 Sheep, horses and cows are halter trained and groomed for summer shows and county fairs.
 Blue ribbons will fill the shelves from winning livestock classes and wool products entered into the fair.
 Fresh produce, herbs and flowers flourish in our personal gardens and greenhouses.
 Daily harvest of tomatoes, zucchini, lettuce, peppers, eggplants and many other delicious vegetables is our main priority.
 The long hours of summer allow for a lot of work to get done, but there is always time for a picnic in the woods, fishing in the pond, horseback riding on the trails or just taking a relaxing walk through the fields.